 - Let your helper know that she should come to you if she needs money or is in financial trouble.
 Many helpers are taken to loan sharks by agencies so let her know you are there for her.
 This does not mean you give the money to her, but together you can work out a plan.

-You can see this article and more in our new City Guide which is jam-packed full of useful tips and advice on moving to Hong Kong.
+This article appears in Expat Living’s annual City Guide, which is jam-packed full of useful tips and advice on moving to Hong Kong.
 Get your FREE copy here.